Refyled/cellServer/README.md

 For instance, vertices of type `(Int, Int)` on the 2D-lattice may be mapped to keys by `JSON.stringify`.
-Directed edges, subtype `(Vertex, Vertex)` may be similarly stringified, although different representations might be chosen.
+Directed edges, subtype of `(Vertex, Vertex)` may be similarly stringified, although different representations might be chosen.

 ## States